 Choosing a lender isn't the first step in becoming a homeowner.
 The content of your wallet starts the home buying process.
-Without an acceptable FICO score, purchasing a house is harder and, you could end up renting longer than you expected in Medway, Massachusetts until you improve your score.
+To become a homeowner, you must consider your FICO score along with the type of loan for which you'll qualify in Medway, Massachusetts.

-A FICO score is a review of your years of credit history based on a model developed by Fair Isaac and Company.
+A FICO score is a collection of your years of credit history based on an instrument developed by Fair Isaac and Company.
 The score ranges from 300 to 850, with the majority of people traditionally having a score of 650.
-Job loss has been common in the last few years, but FICO scores aren't necessarily adjusted "on a curve."
-A low score is just that and often means you can't get a loan.
-Some of the pieces in calculating your FICO score include:
+Even though more people these days are experiencing job loss and delinquent credit cards, FICO scores aren't necessarily adjusted "on a curve."
+A low score is a low score and that often means you can't get credit.
+Some of the pieces in determining your FICO score include:

 - Credit Inquiries — Do you have too many open accounts?

-Lenders want to make sure that allowing you a loan is a safe move.
-Your FICO score gives lenders an insight into what type of borrower you are solely because of your credit history.
-Because of the shift in the economy, most home buyers should have scores in the range of 740 or higher to get a satisfactory interest rate.
-You'll still get approved for a loan with a lower score, but the interest accumulated over the life of the loan could be more than double that of someone having a superior FICO score.
+Lenders want to make sure that giving you a loan isn't a risk for them.
+Your credit score gives lenders an insight into what type of borrower you are based solely on your credit history.
+You'll need a score of at least 700 to get a decent interest rate.
+If your score is less than that, you can still qualify for a loan, but the interest paid in the long run could be more than double the amount of an individual with a superior FICO score.

-Getting your credit in order is the first step in buying a home.
-Call us at (508) 533-6100 and we can help you get on the right track to the home of your dreams.
+We're used to working with all levels of credit scores.
+Contact us and we can help you get on the right track to the home of your dreams.

-How do you get a stronger score?
-Building your FICO score takes time.
-It can be hard to make a large-scale change in your number with quick fixes, but your score can improve in a year or two by monitoring your credit report and by wisely using credit.
-The most important thing is to know your FICO score.
+How do you get a better score?
+Improving your FICO score takes time.
+It can be difficult to make a significant change in your credit score with small changes, but your score can improve in a year or two by keeping tabs your credit report and by wisely using credit.
+The best way to do this is to know your FICO score.
 Here are some ways you can improve your credit score:

-- Ensure that your credit history is correct.
-If you discover mistakes on your credit report, write to the bureau requesting that the item be removed.
+- Correct your credit report.
+If you find incorrect items on your credit report, contact the bureau requesting that the item be removed.
 If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.

-- Spread your debt around.
+- Even out your debt.
 At first, this doesn't sound like a good idea.
-But, you don't want to have one card that is at the limit and have your remaining cards at a zero balance.
-It's better to have each of your cards at about 20% of their credit limit than to have the majority of your debt transferred to a single card.
+But, you don't want to have one card that is maxed out and have your remaining cards at a zero balance.
+It's better to have each of your cards at a lower balance than to have the majority of your debt transferred to one card.

-- Apply for gas cards or chain store credit.
-For those who have no credit or below average credit, department store credit cards and gas credit cards are ways to repair credit, increase your spending limits and keep up your payments, which will raise your credit.
-You must always avoid maintaining a high balance for too long because these types of cards traditionally have a larger interest rate.
+- Apply for gas station cards or store credit.
+For those who have no credit or low credit, retail credit cards and gas credit cards are ways to begin your credit history, increase your spending limits and keep up your payments, which will raise your FICO score.
+You should always avoid keeping a high balance for too long because these types of cards usually have a higher interest rate.

-- Use your credit.
-Whether you have older cards, or are just getting started with credit, use your cards so that your accounts stay active.
-But, be sure to pay them off in no more than two or three payments.
+- Keep your cards in rotation.
+Whether you're just getting started with credit, or if you've got older cards, use your cards so that your accounts stay active.
+But, make sure you pay them off in one or two payments.

-Now that you're better informed about credit reporting, you'll be able to successfully take the first step in owning a home, and that is improving your FICO score.
-Remember that when it's time to apply for a loan to purchase a home, you'll want to keep your lender applications within a two-week window to avoid damaging your credit score.
-With the help of Betty McCall-Vernaglia, the loan process is sure to go more smoothly so you, too, can become a homeowner.
+Knowing the methods you can use to raise your credit score, you can move toward becoming a homeowner.
+Remember that when you're ready to apply for a loan to purchase a home, you'll want to keep your lender applications within a two-week window to avoid adverse effects on your credit score.
+With the help of Betty McCall-Vernaglia, the loan application process is sure to go more smoothly so you, too, can achieve home ownership.